Gastritis in Kids – Causes, Signs and Treatment

 When to Call the Doctor?

 Symptoms of acute gastritis arising from food consumption or sudden onset of stress can be managed at home with OTC medications and dietary changes.
 However, if the symptoms persist over a few days or worsen, it is time to call the doctor.
-Bloody stools or stools that look charred or tarry needs immediate medical attention.
+Bloody stools or stools that look charred or tarry need immediate medical attention.

 Gastritis in children can be caused by a sudden onset (acute gastritis) or slowly over time (chronic gastritis).
 The condition causes pain and discomfort in children, but the general prognosis is good with immediate treatment.